 Does it bother you that some amplifier claims for distortion are as low as .001% or even lower?
 Is it a shock to find that 1% is a typical threshold for audible distortion in music and that the threshold can be even higher at some frequencies?
 Let us be realistic about speaker distortion.
 Measuring only a few spot frequencies is a waste of time.
 In electronics, you can measure only a few frequencies and infer that the rest of the frequencies are as low—and you will probably be right.
 However, when it comes to speakers, everything changes.
 Resonances or breakup can occur at any one or more frequencies but not at others.
 The only sure way is to do a continuous measurement.
-Alternately, a quick and perhaps less accurate test can be made using a slow sine wave sweep and listening for any audible distortion.
+Alternately, a quick test can be made for serious defects using a slow sine wave sweep and listening for any audible distortion.
 Usually a power level of only a few watts is adequate.

 Assigning a response tolerance is unreliable.
 For instance, a speaker that has a plus or minus 3dB tolerance can have a very smooth response within the frequency extremes or it can have a very audible 6dB peak or peaks and still be within that tolerance range.
 In addition, the listening room has low frequency resonances that can aid or detract from the sound, particularly below 250 Hz,

 Sensitivity is also questionable.
 The value can depend on the frequency chosen.
 I have tested many different speakers over the years and invariably companies choose the frequency that has the highest output to claim in the spec sheet, sometimes even higher.
-I am only surprised that they do not advertise response down to DC because when you put a battery on the terminals, the woofer cone moves out.
+I am only surprised that they do not advertise response down to DC because when you put a battery on the terminals, the woofer cone moves.

 Courtesy of Rodrigues

 But there is more to the story.
 In the final analysis, it is how the speaker sounds to you despite the results of measurements.
 Why is listening so important?
 Because it is how we hear that is important.
 Do you listen to sine waves or to music with your speakers?
+There is a difference.
 How good is your hearing?
 Ever been tested?
 Can you still hear 15kHz?
 A speaker with a response peak in the area of 15kHz could compensate for a hearing loss in that range.